Jcarlsonm31/GameBoy/README.md

 # Software
 The main GameBoy.ino file displays the game selection menu and drops into the setup routine of the selected game.

-## Minotaur
+## Minotaur (Treasure of Tarmin)
-Copy of the 1983 Intellivision game Treasure of Tarmin (also later known as Minotaur) Utilizes a pseudo-3D maze and pretty faithfully recreates the original game given the limitations of the Arduino and drawing speed.
+Copy of the 1983 Intellivision game Treasure of Tarmin (later known as Minotaur) Utilizes a pseudo-3D maze and pretty faithfully recreates the original game given the limitations of the Arduino and drawing speed.
 I'm happy with how it turned out.
 I've heavily documented the code, but it's straight C and could obviously be done better.
 (I'm not a professional developer!)